Insect Stings and Bites

 Pocket knife being dragged across a honey bee stinger on the shin.

-Don't press hard -- this turns the blade into a "shaver" so it cuts the stinger off at the skin line, leaving part of it in the skin.
+If you're using a knife, don't press hard -- this turns the blade into a "shaver" so it cuts the stinger off at the skin line, leaving part of it in the skin.
 If you have splinter forceps, steady hands, and good eyes, you can grab the SHAFT (not the top) of the stinger and pluck it out.

 Insect Sting Relief pads contain alcohol and benzocaine.
 Benzocaine is a topical anesthetic.
 The pads can relieve the pain of a fresh insect sting.
 Cold packs can limit swelling.
 Elevate the sting area.
 Take an antihistamine such as diphenhydramine to reduce swelling and reaction at the sting site.